landonma/Data-Management-Templates-Project/github_instructions.md

 - Click on your user picture (upper right corner) and go to "Your repositories"
 - Click on the repository you want to enable Pages on or create a new repository
 - Under the name of the repository is a series of tabs, go to the "Settings" tab
-- Below the Merge button and above Danger Zone is "GitHub Pages"
+- Below the Merge button and above Danger Zone is "GitHub Pages" section
 - Click the "source" drop down menu and select either one of the following options (if you do not see some of the following options or they are greyed out it is likely because you have not created that paths in your repository)
     - **master branch** will publish your entire repository using GitHub Pages making **anything and everything** in the master branch navigable through a web browser.
 This is a good option if you are creating a repository for the purpose of publishing documents or if you are using a public repository.
     - **master branch /docs folder** will only publish those files contained within the /docs folder and in the master branch.
 This is a good option if you have some files which you don't want published but don't want to create multiple branches.
 It will not work with any folder name other than docs.
 If multiple people are using the repository they must **ALL** be clear on what can go into the docs folder.
     - **gh-pages branch** If you have created a "gh-pages" branch then you can publish from this location instead of your master branch.
 Github Pages will be enabled for everything in this branch but not for any other branch.
 This is a good option if you want to keep the things which you are publishing completely separate from the documents and files in your master branch.
 This option allows for the most control and the smallest possibility that files are accidently published.
 If you have a *private repository* I highly recommend going with this option (just don't forget to delete any sensitive files in the new branch).
 [This link](https://guides.github.com/activities/hello-world/) describes how to create a new branch.

 ## How to Download the Template Files